CDCgov/prime-reportstream/prime-router/docs/standard-operating-procedures/update-observation-mapping-table.md

 ## Updating the table manually

 In the event that an updated to the RCTC introduces a new valueset, or we need to map a code that does not exists in the RCTC such as a local code or AOE, we will need to update the table manually for the time being.
 This is accomplished by downloading the table locally to a CSV file and then add or remove rows as needed.
+The Condition Code System for any mappings added ad-hoc (included the AOEs) should be labled as "ReportStream" since they do not come from any standardized ValueSet.

 *********Important, ensure that when editing the file locally, entries containing longer codes do not get converted to a different format (If editing in excel, it will attempt to use scientific notation for longer numeric values)*********